ethanabrooks/dissertation/conclusion.typ

 of interest.
 Whatever their limitations in terms of expertise, LLMs unquestionably distinguish themselves by the breadth of their capacity to produce coherent, usually intelligent, responses to almost any prompt.
-A system that combines the expertise of RL with the breadth of LLMs will need to distill expertise from specialized fields and then generalize it beyond those fields.
+A system that combines the expertise of RL with the breadth of LLMs does not currently exist.
+Therefore, the first of its kind will need to distill expertise from _specialists_ and then generalize it beyond those specializations.
 For example, a model may acquire knowledge of advanced mathematics by training on textbooks, or even by distilling the behaviors of RL agents specialized to certain mathematical problems, like AlphaTensor #cite(<fawzi2022discovering>).
 However, in order to advance the frontiers of science, such a model would need to transfer this specialized intelligence to other domains, domains which may lie beyond the limits of current human understanding.

 === Foundation models for reinforcement learning
 A consequence of these reflections is that foundation models for RL will not